Skip to content

 Build a container image that pairs Sortie with your agent of choice.
-The published Sortie image is distroless — it contains only the binary.
+The published Sortie image is distroless and contains only the binary.
 You copy it into your own image and choose the base OS, runtime, and packages your agent needs.

 Prerequisites